Pearls Before Swine (comics): Personality

-Rat is a megalomaniacal, misanthropic rat.
+Rat is a megalomaniacal, misanthropic rat who is known to drink and smoke, as well as not care about anything.
 He is contemptuous toward almost everyone he meets, including the general public, his friends and associates, and even the author of his own comic.
 Rat holds a high opinion of his own intelligence, frequently inventing sweeping theories about human nature, but ironically he is often fairly poorly informed himself; Pastis describes this trait as Rat's "exaggerated sense of self", which he says is "key" to Rat's character.
 In addition to his arrogance, Rat is high-strung and impatient, and frequently unleashes angry tirades, physical violence, or elaborate revenge plots against people who anger him.

 Rat has held numerous jobs throughout the comic's history.
 Most frequently, he is seen as a barista at a fictional café called Joe's Roastery.
 Though Rat tends to be openly rude or dismissive to his customers, he continues to hold this job, because Joe's Roastery has a stringent diversity policy that prevents them from firing the only rat in their staff.
 In addition to this job, Rat also frequently launches get-rich-quick schemes and runs for political office.
 His political campaigns are usually unsuccessful, although he did become President of the United States in a 2017 storyline, but was later overthrown in a coup by Guard Duck and replaced with Larry the croc in 2021.
 Rat's political stances are generally militaristic (e.g. advocating the invasion of France or Mexico); Pastis has described Rat's politics as "somewhere to the right of Dick Cheney".

 Rat is also prolifically creative, and is frequently seen attempting to write novels or draw comics.
 Recurring characters in Rat's writing include Angry Bob, a character who tends to die violently while pursuing happiness and inner peace; Elly Elephant and Henry Hippo, who typically appear in cynical parables about romance; and a nameless, corrupt congressman.
 Rat has also drawn comics about a misanthropic, alcoholic donkey named Danny Donkey, who briefly came to life in a 2006 storyline.

 Though Rat seems to dislike or disdain everyone he meets – including his family, who he generally strives to avoid whenever possible – he does occasionally show moments of kindness.
 Pig is the most frequent recipient of these moments, as Pastis often uses them "to answer the question, 'Why would Pig be friends with this guy?'"
 Rat has also nursed romantic feelings for Pig's sister Farina during her rare appearances in the strip.